Planning Your Classes

-This series of six courses covers various aspects of setting up a Home-Based travel business.
+These two courses cover various aspects of setting up a Home-Based travel business.
 These courses are considered elective courses for all certificates except the Home-Based Travel Specialist certificate.
-Usually 2-3 courses are presented each semester on an alternating basis.
-Home-based courses may also be offered during the summer session.
+These two courses are typically offered in the same semester (usually once a year in the fall), but there may be some exceptions.

 TRAVL-114 -- Group Travel Management (1.5 units)

 This course will introduce you to the ins and outs of group travel.
 Prospecting, promoting, planning and pricing groups, as well as group escorting, will be discussed and researched in this course.
-Offered on a rotating basis.
+Offered on a rotating basis, usually once a year.

 “900” Series Courses